noppytinto/portfolio-react-cinemates/README.md

 ## Description:

-Cinemates is a ***mobile*** Web App, that allow users to find/explore movies and save them into lists, using the largest movie database (The Movie Database).
+Cinemates is a ***mobile*** Web App, that allows users to find/explore movies and save them into predefined lists, using the largest movie database (The Movie Database).

 <br/>